mratkovic/codeforces-parser/README.md

 ```
 ### Example 2: Using templates
 Templates dir can be provided with files that are copied to contest directory and problems subdirectories.
 ##### Template dir contents
-Example of templates dir containing `CMakeLists.txt` intended to be copied
-to contest root dir and `main.cpp`, `Makefile` and `test.sh` script that are copied to every problem.
 ```
 templates
 ├── contest